ronaldoussoren/pyobjc/docs/apinotes/ScreenSaver.rst

 that a screen saver must contain compiled C code for the correct architectures.

-On Mac OS X 10.6 and Mac OS X 10.7 you cannot use PyObjC to write a screen saver because the screen saver engine uses Objetive-C Garbage Collection and that is not supported by PyObjC.
+On macOS 10.6 and macOS 10.7 you cannot use PyObjC to write a screen saver because the screen saver engine uses Objetive-C Garbage Collection and that is not supported by PyObjC.